sonatype-nexus-community/sonatype-platform-browser-extension/README.md

 Accessing the "Remediation" tab will provide easy access to recommended versions along with a timeline of all known versions and how they stack up against your organisations policies in your Sonatype IQ Server.

 ![Remediation Information](./docs/images/extension-open-02.png)

+For Open Source Registries that support navigation to specific versions, you can click on the Remediation or Version to have your browser navigate to that version easily.
+See [this table](#public-registries) to see which Registries we have support for this.

 ### Policy Violation(s)